JoaquinVerhelst/CoordinatedMovementSystem/README.md

 ### Navigation

-We are using unity's bild in navigation system.
+I'm using unity's bild in navigation system.
 Unity's NavMeshAgent is a component that allows for autonomous movement of characters in a game or simulation using pathfinding and navigation.
 It provides an easy-to-use and efficient way to implement autonomous navigation, and can be integrated with other components/systems.

 //gif? of this?